 The Nissan Sunny surprised me with its excellent gas mileage (even impressing my father) and for a road trip this always a win/win, especially now that petrol prices are its all-time high.

-The Sunny’s 1.5L XV (petrol) that comes with a 5-speed CVT transmission comes with a 76 kW horsepower, 134 Nm torque, and fuel efficiency of 17kmpl (with 20kmpl on highways).
+The Nissan Sunny comes with a 1.5L XV (petrol) 5-speed CVT transmission.
+It has a 76 kW horsepower, 134 Nm torque and gives you a fuel efficiency of 17kmpl (with 20kmpl on highways).
 Translation?
 If you are driving typically good highway conditions, you can be on the road for more than 500 km before needing to fill up again.
-And for someone like me, who is more of a “let’s drive between 50 and 60 km per hour and get a good mileage” kind of person, doing over 500 km on a full tank and still being left with enough petrol for another 100 km or, was easier.
+And for someone like me, who is more of a “let’s drive between 50 and 60 km per hour and get a good mileage” kind of person, doing over 500 km on a full tank in Nissan Sunny and still being left with enough petrol for another 100 km or, was easier.

 And hey, did I tell you that Nissan Sunny has a drive computer that keeps you in the know with important information such as your current average km/L, and more importantly, your distance to an empty fuel tank?